jrochkind/borrow_direct/README.md

 Your barcode and library symbol credentials are not stored in the VCR cassettes, they are filtered out.

+The tests are run against the BD test system, but the email address associated with the `BD_PATRON` will likely still get multiple emails generated to it as a result of testing.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/borrow_direct/fork )